dumblob/openalt_conference/README.md

 1. `cd res/ && tar cj * | ssh user@openalt.eu "cd /dir/with/the/web/ && tar xj && chmod -R a+rX ."`

 1. Point the web server to `en/home.html` (or use `header('location:...')` from PHP).

+## Requirements for building a web from scratch

+mandatory

+* layered and well-described PSD or Inkscape SVG or XCF (see http://www.tutoriarts.cz/10-tipu-jak-svuj-design-pripravit-pro-kodovani-1181)
+* graphic designer comments and ideas
+* used fonts including a web version (mind the diacritics)
+* text for the page name (title) and the meta tag description
+* favicon
+* base resources or links to them (e.g. a set of pictures for a slider)
+* an icon set (or a link) in case icons are used
+* responsive design yes/no
+* Retina Ready yes/no (requires pictures with double resolution)
+* deadline
+* can we put this deal to our references?

+optional

+* positions of H1, H2, H3, H... elements
+* a slider of your preference
+* the order of blocks for SEO